TrustingInekwe/Machine-learning-539/README.md

 ![systolic](https://user-images.githubusercontent.com/55979883/101568705-146ae600-39a1-11eb-8bd0-884cbcd64e17.jpeg)

-<p align="justify">For Diastolic Blood Pressure feature, we set our outliers values to those that were less than 50 or greater than 1032 of had over 1032 cases.</p>
+<p align="justify">For Diastolic Blood Pressure feature, we set our outliers values to those that were less than 50 or greater than 1032 of had over 1032 cases.
+(From left to right: raw data vs data after outlier removal)</p>

 ![Diastollic](https://user-images.githubusercontent.com/55979883/101568587-d1a90e00-39a0-11eb-8a7c-8629b82ed449.jpeg)

-<p align="justify">For weight feature, we set our outliers values to those that were less than or equal to 30 of had over 7 cases</p>
+<p align="justify">For weight feature, we set our outliers values to those that were less than or equal to 30 of had over 7 cases.
+(From left to right: raw data vs data after outlier removal)</p>

 ![Weight](https://user-images.githubusercontent.com/55979883/101305205-22d5c800-3810-11eb-88b0-46836c651faa.png)